Overview

 A character gains access to a Harmonic Tradition through one of two paths:

-Profession Access (AX.C.08): When a Profession lists a Harmonic Tradition as its Power Access, the character receives the Tradition at 1D at no Talent cost.
+Profession Access: When a Profession lists access to a Harmonic Tradition, the character can invest generation dice into that Talent.
 Subsequent improvement costs apply normally.

-Independent Study: A character without Profession Access may purchase a Harmonic Tradition as a new Talent during Advancement.
-This requires a mentor with at least 3D in the relevant Tradition and one week of Deliberate Training (see AX.C.13 Downtime).
-Cost: governing Attribute value × 2 XP.
+Independent Study: A character without Profession Access at generation may purchase a Harmonic Tradition as a new Talent during Advancement.
+This requires a mentor with at least 3D in the relevant Tradition and one week of training (see AX.C.12.03 - Deliberate Advancement).

 Lineage and Tradition: Lineage does not restrict Tradition access, but it does define social context.
 A Human who studies Tectonic Harmonics under a Dwarven Song-Smith is mechanically functional but culturally anomalous; they will face different social responses than a Dwarf practitioner.
 The Kinetic Modifier (see below) applies to all Traditions a Human uses, regardless of which they learned.